 What Musicians Can Learn From The Video Game Industry

 You can forget your James Bond’s and your Harry Potter’s.
 The highest-grossing media franchise in the world is Pokémon.
-And Rockstar’s epic open-world carnage-sim Grand Theft Auto V (United States) has, since its release in 2011, grossed more than any film ever made – and that includes Star Wars (Electronic Arts), which could only muster up a pitiful $3bn against GTA’s $6bn.
+And Rockstar’s epic open-world carnage-sim Grand Theft Auto V (United States) has, since its release in 2011, grossed more than any film ever made.
+That includes Star Wars (Electronic Arts), which could only muster up a pitiful $3bn against GTA’s $6bn.